Get 80% off your plan for your first 3 months*

 Online sales tax rules for New Jersey businesses

 If you sell to New Jersey customers from another state, you may need to collect and remit New Jersey sales tax.
-These rules apply to remote sellers and marketplace sellers alike, following the 2018 Wayfair Supreme Court decision that expanded states' ability to require out-of-state sellers to collect tax.
+These rules apply to remote sellers, marketplace sellers, and businesses with a physical footprint in the state, following the 2018 Wayfair Supreme Court decision that expanded states' ability to require out-of-state sellers to collect tax.

 Economic nexus in New Jersey